What's Buzzin' Buzzard?

-What's Buzzin' Buzzard? is a 1943 American animated short film directed by Tex Avery, produced by Fred Quimby, and musical score by Scott Bradley.
-The short pokes fun at the food shortages common at the time.
-The plot focuses on two turkey vultures struggling to find food in the desert.
+What's Buzzin' Buzzard? is a 1943 American animated short film directed by Tex Avery, produced by Fred Quimby, and featuring musical score by Scott Bradley.
+The short's plot, poking fun at the food shortages common in the United States at the time, focuses on two turkey vultures struggling to find food in the desert.
 It was released to theaters on November 27, 1943 by Metro-Goldwyn-Mayer.
 Producer Fred Quimby disliked the cartoon but was surprised when it was put under the preservation in the Library of Congress.
+The cartoon's working title was Vulture A La King, which was changed to reference the 1943 film What's Buzzin', Cousin?.
 It is currently available on the Tex Avery Screwball Classics: Volume 1 Blu-Ray.
-The cartoon during production was under the title "Vulture A La King".

 Plot

 The short begins in the Painted Desert as a Jimmy Durante sound alike turkey vulture (voiced by Patrick McGeehan) complains to his friend Joe (voiced by Kent Rogers) about his hunger that his stomach literally starts to talk back to him, "Send down one hamburger!
 Everything on it!"
 The Durante Vulture quotes "See what I mean!"
 When Joe is asked by the Durante Vulture how he's doing, Joe opens his mouth where there is a spider web with a sign that reads "Closed for the duration".
 The Durante Vulture expresses his desire for a T-bone steak.
 A picture of a steak is shown on the screen for a couple seconds with "Auld Lang Syne" playing the background followed by a sign that reads "3 minute intermission for drooling - The Management".

 They later spot a jackrabbit (also voiced by Rogers) and fight over him.
 They get caught up in their fight and the rabbit gets away.
 The vultures then start to plot against each other and try eating other.
 The Durante vulture sits next to a rock and Joe sneakily makes a sandwich with his hand.
 The Durante vulture lets out a yelp (voiced by William Hanna), and when he questions Joe's actions he lies and explains he has a toothache.
 He asks him to examine his tooth while and tries to bite his head.
 Joe begins to salt the Durante vulture's tail before he hits him on the head with a mallet.
 The Durante Vulture starts to read a book on cooking and is unknowingly being cooked in a pot by Joe.
 The Durante Vulture soon realizes this and runs into a log cabin.
 Joe tricks him into coming outside by pretending to see a beautiful woman.
 The Durante Vulture comes out and Joe hits him on the head and then covers him with butter before Joe gets up and runs.
 The two vultures chase after each other until The Durante Vulture pretends to be a rattlesnake which causes Joe to faint.
 However immediately afterwards, the Durante Vulture sees a real one and faints himself.